 How could language constitute a challenge when reading records created in France or French speaking countries?
 Most researchers might assume that fluency in speaking or reading French would be enough to interpret records of genealogical value.
 However, as people start reading older records, they quickly find out that the records are not written in a pure standard form of French, but in a variety of French influenced by other native languages and particularly by Latin, which was the main literary language used by Catholic priests.

-Because rules regulating the spelling and grammar of French did not become more available and widespread until approximately the 19th century and because most people write the way they speak, spelling will prove a real challenge when reading old French documents.
+Because rules regulating the spelling and grammar of French did not become more available and widespread until the introduction of compulsory education at the end of the 19th century, and because most people write the way they speak, spelling will prove a real challenge when reading old French documents.
 Adding to this challenge are factors such as the influence of Latin on the spelling of French words, and the several variations of French and the differences among them, such as differences in pronunciation resulting in different spellings.

 A common example of the influence of pronunciation on the way priests used to spell words is the case of words ending in "y", which is commonly pronounced as the French "i," or the addition of "L" into certain words like ceulx (ceux).
 So, words like moi or aussi could appear spelled "moy" and "assuy".
 See the image below showing the word aujourd'hui spelled with a "y."